Meet the Team

 Christoph is the co-founder of IDAGIO.
 Prior to IDAGIO, he founded the music-streaming service simfy in 2006 at the age of just 22.
 One of his favourite composers is Liszt as he studied for a while in Budapest, and has lots of happy memories attached to that time.

-Carole is our Senior iOS Developer.
+Carole is a Backend Engineer at IDAGIO.
 She has worked in the gaming industry in both Paris and Barcelona before moving to Berlin to work as a frontend engineer at Wooga.
 Staying true to her French roots, her favourite composer is Erik Satie.

 Born in Porto, Maria is our Junior Art Director.
 She studied Mining and Geo-Environmental engineering, but found herself enjoying photographing the mines a lot more than actually working in them!
 After this, she studied Communication Design and started working as a designer in Porto, while freelancing as music photographer and illustrator.
 The first book Maria illustrated was based on Prokofiev’s life.
 Her favourite contemporary composer is Arvo Pärt.

 Kevin is a CSS wizard working in our frontend development team.
 Prior to IDAGIO he has worked as frontend developer at various companies.
 His favourite classical composition is the recomposed version of Vivaldi’s The Four Seasons: Winter 1 by Max Richter.

 Chiara is our Business Development Manager.
 Chiara has been working internationally in the promotion of orchestras and classical musicians for about a decade.
 Prior to IDAGIO she worked in PR at KDSchmid, a leading agency in classical music, and as the Marketing Manager of the Boston Youth Symphony Orchestra.
 Chiara has always had a strong focus on the accessibility of classical music.
 In parallel to studying business and marketing, she has a Conservatory Diploma in Classical Guitar.
 Her favourite composers are Mahler and Tárrega.

 Handling the business and legal affairs of IDAGIO, Maximilian has worked for several record labels and music publishers, such as the legal department of Deutsche Grammophon.
 He does not have a specific favourite classical composer, rather he enjoys it when music leaves notation and gives room for improvisation.